ComScore

 How to Thaw a Turkey Overnight: Use the Fridge

 Ideally, you should thaw a frozen bird in the fridge with these guidelines from the USDA in mind.
 Allow approximately 24 hours of thawing for every 4 to 5 pounds of poultry.
+(If your turkey is small enough, you could likely pull this off by starting on Thanksgiving Eve.)
 Keep the bird in its original packaging and place it on a tray or in a pan to catch any juices that may leak.
-A fully thawed turkey can remain in the refrigerator for 1 to 2 days.
-Here are some approximate thawing times based on weight:
+A fully thawed turkey can remain in the refrigerator for one to two days.
+Here are some approximate refrigerator thawing times based on weight:

 • 4 to 12 pounds — 1 to 3 days